Olav Versto: Education and career

 Versto received a cand.mag. degree from the University of Oslo in 1976.
 He started his career in the Norwegian Broadcasting Corporation in 1977, and was hired as a subeditor of Verdens Gang, Norway's largest newspaper, in 1987.
 From 1994 to 2008 he was the political editor of Verdens Gang.
 After that he became the editor of the op-ed section of the newspaper.

-Olav Versto hailed from Vinje, and was the grandson of Olav Aslakson Versto and son of Aslak Versto, both politicians.
+Olav Versto hailed from Vinje Municipality, and was the grandson of Olav Aslakson Versto and son of Aslak Versto, both politicians.
 He was himself politically involved, and was a forceful activist for the failed campaign for Norwegian European Union membership in 1994.
 In his later years, Versto was involved in the debate over the conflict between Islam and the West.
 In 2003, he went far towards supporting the US-led invasion of Iraq, a controversial stance in Norway at the time.

 Versto was married to Kari Storsletten, journalist in the newspaper Aftenposten.
 The two were in 2007 ranked as number four among the most powerful media couples in Norway, by the online business newspaper NA24.